SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Embarcadero BART Stop

-Market & Drumm Streets, this will get you to the entrance of the Embarcadero BART stop where you can head to the East Bay, Peninsula, or SFO
+The Market & Drumm Streets stop will get you to the entrance of the Embarcadero BART station, where you can head to the East Bay, Peninsula, or SFO.

-Market & Kearny, you will find several SF museums near this stop.
-It's the top options for the SF MOMA, the Museum of African Diaspora, the Contemporary Jewish Museum, and Yerba Buena Gardens.
+The Market & Kearny stop is where you will find several SF museums.
+It's the top option for the SF Museum of Modern Art, the Museum of African Diaspora, the Contemporary Jewish Museum, and Yerba Buena Gardens.

 Union Square